 What corporate taught me

 I joined HSBC to challenge myself.
-No more hiding in the corner, I wanted to see how the big leagues worked.
-I got rigorous scrum processes, global stakeholders, and projects that actually moved slowly enough to get right.
+No more hiding in the corner.
+I wanted to see how big, complex organisations actually worked.
+Rigorous processes, global stakeholders, and the kind of projects that move slow enough to get right.

 Sep 2019 – Aug 2022 | HSBC | UX Design Lead